I-1-2-47.Administrative Review of the Amount of the Fee Under the Fee Agreement — Procedures for Determining Fee Amount

 Example:

-The Administrative Law Judge (ALJ) concludes that a reasonable fee for the case is $3,000.
+The administrative law judge (ALJ) concludes that a reasonable fee for the case is $3,000.
 The fee originally authorized under the fee agreement process is $3,000, and there has been no change in the amount of the past-due benefits or past-due benefits payable.
 The ALJ will affirm the fee amount.

 2. Modify the Fee Amount

-Modify the fee if you determine that the fee originally authorized under the fee agreement process, or subsequently authorized under subsection A, above, is not reasonable for the services provided.
+Modify the fee if you determine that the fee originally authorized under the fee agreement process, or subsequently authorized under subsection A.1, above, is not reasonable for the services provided.
 Determine a reasonable fee based on evaluation of the factors listed in subsection C, above.

 Examples:

-2. The ALJ concludes that a reasonable fee for the case is $6,300.
+The ALJ concludes that a reasonable fee for the case is $6,300.
 The fee originally authorized under the fee agreement process is $6,000.
 The ALJ will modify the authorized fee amount to $6,300.

-3. The claimant's past-due benefits are $800 because of the receipt of workers' compensation benefits.
+The claimant's past-due benefits are $800 because of the receipt of workers' compensation benefits.
 The fee authorized under the fee agreement process is $200.
 The representative timely requested administrative review, stating that the $200 fee is unreasonable compensation for the services performed.
 The claimant did not respond to the notice of the request for administrative review.
-The ALJ concludes, considering the factors contained in subsection C, above that a reasonable fee for the representative's services is $1,200.
+The ALJ concludes, considering the factors contained in HALLEX I-1-2-47 C, above that a reasonable fee for the representative's services is $1,200.
 The ALJ will modify the authorized fee to $1,200.

 NOTE:

 Increases and decreases in the amount of past-due benefits or past-due benefits payable after SSA has authorized a fee usually do not affect the amount of the fee under the fee agreement process.
 However, if a party requests administrative review, SSA determines the fee under the fee agreement process using the most recently calculated past-due benefits amount.
+See POMS GN 03920.040B. for more information.